Follow us on:

-Iain was appointed GRiD Treasurer in June 2016 and has been a member of GRiD’s Steering Committee since 2013.
+Gary was appointed GRiD Treasurer in April 2019 and is also a member of GRiD’s Steering Committee.

 Katharine Moxham is spokesperson for Group Risk Development (GRiD), a position she’s held exclusively since May 2009.
 Katharine works to generate a wider awareness and understanding of group risk products (employer-sponsored life assurance, income protection and critical illness) and their benefits for employers and employees.
 She regularly contributes to industry and business publications and debate, and has actively raised the profile of the group risk industry with the media and business organisations.

 Prior to joining GRiD, Katharine built a profile as a driving force in the UK group risk market working for Towers Perrin, Aon Consulting and JLT Benefit Solutions, where she was Consulting Director of the Health & Risk practice.
 This broad-based industry expertise makes Katharine ideally placed for her role as industry commentator on issues affecting the group risk market.

 Regulatory Committee Chair

 The Regulatory Committee responds to Government consultations and keeps GRiD members informed on regulatory changes.
-The Committee has strong relationships with BIS, DWP, Fit for Work and the Law Commission, amongst others.
+The Committee has strong relationships with BEIS, DWP and the Law Commission, amongst others.
 GRiD has a louder voice with its members working together and is often seen as being less self-interested than others.
 As our membership goes right across the group risk arena, we look more broadly at what employers want.
-There is a huge combined depth of knowledge and specialities across the Regulatory Committee – for example some specialise in Welfare Reform, others in Data Protection or Pensions.
+There is a huge, combined depth of knowledge and specialities across the Regulatory Committee – for example some specialise in Welfare Reform, others in Data Protection or Pensions.
 This means that GRiD members are fully represented in matters affecting the sector.

 Raising the Profile Working Party Chair

 Barry was appointed Working Party Chair in January 2019 and is also a members of GRiD's Steering Committee.
-Barry is…
+He is…

 Barry was appointed Working Party Chair in January 2019 and is also a members of GRiD's Steering Committee.